lenilsonjr/Blog/content/minimalism.md

 # Getting rid of stuff

-The first I did right before announcing my resignation was to get rid of A LOT of stuff.
+The first thing I did right before announcing my resignation was to get rid of A LOT of stuff.

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">I just got rid of 142 things in my apartment and the feeling is like breathing again after being underwater for some time</p>&mdash; Lenilson 🚀 (@lenilsonjr_) <a href="https://twitter.com/lenilsonjr_/status/972915006554755072?ref_src=twsrc%5Etfw">March 11, 2018</a></blockquote>
 <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>